roykroth/roth-recipes/_recipes/cafe-rio-pork.md

 - 1 C brown sugar

 directions:
 - Put the pork in a heavy duty ziploc bag to marinade.
 Add about a can and a half of Dr. Pepper and 1/4 C brown sugar.
-Marinage for a few hours or overnight.
+Marinade for a few hours or overnight.
 - Drain marinade and put pork 1/2 can of Dr. Pepper, water and garlic salt in crock pot on high for about 3-4 hours or low for 8 hours.
 Remove pork from crock pot and drain any liquid left in the pot.
 Shred pork.
 - In a food processor or blender, blend 1/2 can Dr. Pepper, chilis, enchilada sauce and remaining brown sugar.
 If the sauce is too thick, add more Dr. Pepper little by little.
 - Put shredded pork and sauce in crockpot on low for 2 hours.